vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 A month ago, we released our [performance roadmap](https://blog.vllm.ai/2024/07/25/lfai-perf.html) committing to performance as our top priority.
 Today, we released vLLM v0.6.0, with 1.8-2.7x throughput improvements compared to v0.5.3, reaching state-of-the-art performance while keeping rich features and great usability.

+We will start by diagnosing the performance bottleneck in vLLM previously.
+Then we will describe the solution we implemented and landed in the past month.
+Finally, we will showcase the benchmarks of the latest vLLM release v0.6.0 other inference engines.

 ### Performance Diagnosis